USKPA-dev/uskpa/docs/deploy.md

 ### Development
 *Heroku app: uskpa-dev*

-Deployed via Heroku Github Deploy from the [master] branch.
+Deployed automatically via Heroku Github integration from the [master] branch.

 The staging environment exists to test new releases prior to their production deployment.

-The staging database and application are indepedent of and share no data with the production instance.
+The staging database and application are independent of and share no data with the production instance.

 Example of a manual deploy using the [Heroku CLI]: